Courses

 (In the introductory weeks, students will be guided in selecting and buying fabric and an easy dressmaking pattern – and will need to obtain both to create a garment of their choice)

-*Please note that there will be break weeks on Monday 6th May and Monday 27th May (for Bank Holidays) courses will resume the following week, meaning that the last session will take place Monday 24th June.
+*Please note that there will a break week on Monday 28th October (for Half Term) and courses will resume the following week, meaning that the last session will take place Monday 9th December.

 Book Now